PredixDev/predix-seed/tutorials/USERAUTH.md

 8. Access the */logout* route.
 This will put the browser session back to the unauthenticated state.

 9. Access the */secure* route once more.
-Notice that we get the *Unauthorized* result again, because the browser session is again unauthenticated.
+Notice that we get the *Unauthorized* result again, because the browser session back to being unauthenticated, because of the previous step.
 Accessing the other routes mentioned in step 2 of this section (except */login*) should now return *Unauthorized* as well.

 This shows authentication working to enable/prevent access to routes, and how the user is given the chance to authenticate when accessing a route while in an unauthenticated state.